a-b-street/osm2streets/tests/README.md

 3. Press `Download osm.xml`
 4. Create a new directory in `src`.
 The naming scheme is not very organized yet.
 5. Put your OSM XML file in that directory as `input.osm`
-6. Copy a `test.json` file from another directory and modify accordingly. `driving_side` is, of course, important to get correct.
+6. Copy a `test.json` file from another directory and modify accordingly.
 The `notes` are free-form, but please at least include a useful link to OSM to view the area there.
 7. Run `cargo test --release`.
-It will fail with something like `src/montlake_roundabout/geometry.json has changed.
-Manually view the diff with geojson.io.
-If it's OK, commit the new output to git, and this test will pass.`
+It will fail with something like `src/montlake_roundabout/geometry.json has changed.`
-8. Add the new `geometry.json` file to git after viewing it.
+8. Add the new `geometry.json` file to git after viewing it with `street-explorer`
 9. You can re-run `cargo test --release` to verify things now pass.
 10. Push!

 How large should the input OSM area be?
 Enough to cover whatever you want to test, but otherwise minimal to not bloat the size of this repository.
 See existing test cases for examples.
-Note that `osm2streets` will clip roads that extend out of the bounding box and generate special "border" intersections along the edges.
+Note that `osm2streets` will clip roads that extend out of the bounding box and generate special "map edge" intersections along the edges.